 In Italy, coffee is widespread and is prepared in different ways: the most popular (also abroad) are undoubtedly espresso and cappuccino.

-Although caffeine helps fight fatigue, it is also true that this natural stimulant can have negative repercussions on one’s rest and if taken excessively, it can also cause nervousness, irritability, insomnia, headaches, and heart palpitations.
-The action of caffeine is almost immediate, as it acts on the receptors of the brain, causing a feeling of well-being just a few minutes after actually consuming the coffee.
+Although caffeine helps fight fatigue, it is also true that this natural stimulant can negatively affect one’s rest.
+Taking excessively can also cause nervousness, irritability, insomnia, headaches, and heart palpitations.
+The action of caffeine is almost immediate, as it acts on the brain’s receptors, causing a feeling of well-being just a few minutes after actually consuming the coffee.
 To control the caffeine effects, choose a coffee with a lower amount of caffeine, especially if you can no longer sleep well or struggle to fall asleep.
 In any case, it is better not to drink coffee in the late afternoon, with the exception of decaffeinated coffee.

 To evaluate the quality of coffee, usually, 4 parameters are considered: acidity, aroma, body, and flavor.

 The acidity depends mainly on the area and the altitude where the coffee was grown.
 At higher altitudes, there are the most intense acidities.
 There are 3 degrees of acidity: natural pleasant (acidity 1), natural unpleasant (acidity 2), and undesirable (acidity 3).

 The aroma depends on the species of the coffee plant.
 Stronger and bitter aromas characterize robusta coffee, while Arabian coffee is sweet and delicate.
 The term “body”, instead, indicates the structure of the coffee, in particular its physical properties, which are perceived by the mouth.
 There are 3 different types of bodies, namely full, medium or round coffee.